-As the Mint grade is not generally used for cards of newer expansions, Near Mint usually means Near Mint or better (equivalent to the Amercian NM/M grade).
+As the Mint grade is often not used for cards of newer expansions, Near Mint usually means Near Mint or better (equivalent to the American NM/M grade).

-An Excellent card looks like it was used for a few games without sleeves.
-For Excellent cards, it is usually clearly visible upon first inspection that the card is not in perfect condition.
-That being said, the damage must be minor, despite being clearly visible.
+An Excellent cards look like it was used for a few games without sleeves.
+For Excellent cards it is almost always clearly visible upon first inspection that the card is not in perfect condition.
+However, although the damage is clearly visible it is only of minor severity.

 Excellent cards usually have a couple of white spots at the corners or around the border.
-The surface may have minor scratches that are visible upon closer inspection.
-However, a card cannot be graded Excellent if the creases are so deep that they are visible upon first sight.
+The surface may have minor scratches, that are visible upon closer inspection.
+However, the card cannot be graded Excellent if the creases are so deep that they are visible upon first sight.

-An Excellent card is usually in a condition where it is not quite clear if the card would be considered marked or unmarked if played in a tournament without sleeves.
+An Excellent card is usually in a condition where it is not quite clear if the card would be considered marked or unmarked if it would be played in a tournament without sleeves.

-The Amercian equivalent is usually Slightly Played or Lightly Played (not to be confused with the European Light Played).
+The American equivalent usually is Slightly Played or Lightly Played (not to be confused with the European Light Played).

 A Good card looks like it might have been used for a long tournament without sleeves.